levibostian/Wendy-Android/README.md

     localDatabase.queryGroceryStoreItem(id).pending_task_id = pendingTaskId

     // The reason you may want to save the ID of the `PendingTask` is to assert that it runs successfully.
 Also, you can show in the UI of your app the syncing status of that data to the user.
 This is all optional, but recommended for the best user experience.
+    WendyConfig.addTaskStatusListenerForTask(pendingTaskId, object : PendingTaskStatusListener {
+        override fun skipped(taskId: Long, reason: ReasonPendingTaskSkipped) {
+            // The task was skipped to run.
+You may use the Visitor design pattern, like below, or create a conditional around the enum to find out the reason why it was skipped. reason.accept(object : ReasonPendingTaskSkipped.Visitor<String> {
+                override fun visitNotReadyToRun(): String {
+                    // The task was skipped because the PendingTask instance returned `false` for the function `canRunTask()`.
+                }
+            })
+        }
+        override fun running(taskId: Long) {
+            // The task is now running.
+        }
+        override fun complete(taskId: Long, successful: Boolean, rescheduled: Boolean) {
+            // The task was complete.
+It was either successful, or it failed and was rescheduled to run again or not.
+        }
+    })
 }
 ```